-If a party dies after notice of appeal is filed or while the proceeding is otherwise pending in the Supreme Court, the Court may substitute party asthopacts on hope filed by the the plesent at very or by any party....
+If a party dies after notice of appeal is filed or while the proceeding is otherwise pending in the Supreme Court, the Court may substitute party asthopacts on hope scribed by the best best and party any party....
 If the deceased party has no representative, any party may suggest the death on the record and proceedings shall then be had as that Court shall direct.